 Check their verbal development

 When children reach three, they should be able to pronounce D, N and T, and other consonants.
 Someone familiar to them, like a parent or caregiver, can understand 75 percent of their speech.
 When they reach age five, they should be able to clearly say most speech sounds.
+Here are the speech therapy experts you can easily contact and ask for help online.

 You will notice a language delay if children do not speak much or do not speak at all.
 A two-year-old child can approximately say 50 words and combine some words to communicate better.